vfstr517/MCQ-Cheater-Helper/README.md

 - Esc → Exit

 ## 📦 Build EXE (Optional):
-If you want to do changes to the code just use this on b.py
+If you want to do changes to the code just use this on b.py to convert to **.exe**
 ```bash
 pip install pyinstaller
 pyinstaller --onefile --noconsole b.py